liqd/a4-civic-europe/README.md

-#  Platform for the idea challenge Advocate Europe
+#  Platform for the idea challenge Civic Europe

-Advocate Europe is a platform for an idea challenge.
+Civic Europe is a platform for an idea challenge.
 It is based on [adhocracy 4](https://github.com/liqd/adhocracy4).

 ## Requirements